 - Complete one or more of the suggested activities

-Step 2: Students are asked to complete some of the following activities individually, in groups, or as a class to demonstrate their understanding of the new concepts they have been learning concerning taking care of our environment.
+Read On The Day You Were Born by Debra Fraiser or The Earth and I by Frank Asch.
+Then, have students complete some of the following activities individually, in groups, or as a class to demonstrate their understanding of the new concepts they have been learning about caring for our environment.

-- Create a list of words that remind you of pollution and words that remind you of a clean environment.
-Sort the words.
+Step 1: Create a list of words that remind you of pollution and words that remind you of a clean environment.

-- Have students contribute to a class book "Protecting our Natural Resources".
-Here are some ideas to get you started: Take a short shower instead of a bath.
+Step 2: Share some of the following with students to get the ideas flowing: Take a short shower instead of a bath.
 Turn off lights when you are not in the room.
 Turn off water while you brush your teeth.
 Use both sides of your paper.
 Keep the heater low in the winter and wear a sweater if you are chilly.
 Pick up litter from the ground.
-Purchase items that do not have excess packaging.
+Purchase items that do not have excessive packaging.

 Supporting All Learners

-All students are able to participate in class discussions and corresponding activities in corresponding to their level of understanding.
-Each student also had a partner to think-pair-share for post-reading discussion.
-During think-pair-share each student has time to share and to listen to each other's comments and ideas.
+All students are able to participate in class discussions and activities in corresponding to their level of understanding.

-If you can, get your hands on a copy of “I Need the Earth and the Earth Needs Me.”
+2. If you can, get your hands on a copy of “I Need the Earth and the Earth Needs Me.”
 This video was designed to help students appreciate the value of, and their role in, protecting the earth.
-Narrated by Colleen Dewhurst, it was produced by General Motors in cooperation with the US.
-EPA.
-It has great images of clean and polluted environment with simple repeated text.
-It is for grades K-4 and doesn’t promote GM or any agenda; I have used it for years to enhance my student’s discussions on pollution.
+Narrated by Colleen Dewhurst, it was produced by General Motors in cooperation with the U.S. Environmental Protection Agency.
+It has great images of clean and polluted environments with simple repeated text.
+It is for grades K-4 and doesn’t promote any agenda; I have used it for years to enhance my student’s discussions on pollution.
 I don’t think it is available for purchase, I believe it was sent to schools across the nation when it was produced.
 If your own school library doesn’t have a copy, check your district’s library or professional media center.

 The _____________family pledges to help protect the environment.
 We promise to try our best to do the following: